K-Fet/k-app-connector-kezia-ii/README.md

 - `K_APP_USERNAME`: K-App username to the connector account
 - `K_APP_PASSWORD`: K-App password to the connector account

+### Connector Account

+For now, you will need a special account with 2 permissions:
+- `inventory-management:products:list` to match KeziaII products and K-App products
+- `inventory-management:stock-events:add` to add events

 ## Roadmap

 - Connect to the K-App through a token instead of an account
+- Improve matching between KeziaII and K-App